 Produced and Directed by Cornel Wilde

 This is one movie title that connects to its target genre audience: Beach Red tells viewers exactly what they’ll be getting.
 It was the end of 1967, the year in which Hollywood action movies seemingly stepped onto a Violence Escalator: The St. Valentine’s Day Massacre & The Dirty Dozen (both June), Point Blank & Bonnie and Clyde (both August).
 The word on Beach Red circulated like wildfire through my junior high — it was said to be an incredibly gory war movie about ‘the real thing.’
 We wondered how extreme it really was: that title sounded like a variation on a highway safety gore film.
 I also thought of it in terms of my admired cousin Jimmy, who was about to go to Vietnam.
-To show naive some of us were, at age fifteen I never thought I might have to go to Vietnam.
+To show naive some of us were, at age fifteen I never thought guys my age might be called up.
 But we were barely thinking about college, either.

 Beach Red is the middle film in producer-director-actor Cornel Wilde’s ‘Survival Trilogy.’
 He produced and directed this gutsy anti-war picture on the heels of his highest career achievement The Naked Prey, a tale of survival in colonial Africa.
 Beach Red has decent production values and it follows through on Wilde’s intention of showing that war is Hell.
 His direction is okay but the film is really let down by a talky script and generally weak acting; the beauty of The Naked Prey was its almost total avoidance of dialogue.